Latest Press Release

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for the U.S. Increased in July
+The Conference Board Leading Economic Index® (LEI) for the U.S. Declined in September

 About The Conference Board Leading Economic Index® (LEI) for the U.S.